magovansh9/ai-news-app/README.md

 Topic in mind -> ask ResearchAiD about it ->  ResearchAiD pulls articles from requested sources -> ResearchAiD reads and scrolls through article headlines -> ask ResearchAiD to open an article you like -> Research on!

 ResearchAiD is voice controlled!
-That means it does away with the laborious process of extracting information from credible sources and scanning through an endless list of articles.
+That means, it does away with the laborious process of extracting information from credible sources and scanning through an endless list of articles.

 ## Tech Stack